Volleyball

 Conclusion

-Today, I teach the same grip as I did at the 2014 World Championships of Men’s and Women’s in Poland and Italy, respectively, where I was able to observe that the best players in the world adopted the same hand positions described by their counterparts.
+Today, I teach the same grip as I did at the 2014 World Championships of Men’s and Women’s in Poland and Italy, respectively, where I observed that the best players in the world adopted the same hand positions described by their counterparts.
 In Motor Learning, the volleyball skills are compatible with the fine motor skills of pianists and violinists.
-Perhaps, the finesse required by volleyball players to perform powerful spikes (135 km/h or 82 miles/hour) is directly related with the relaxation and coordination of all body parts involved from the approach, to take off, back swing, flight phase and the final strike.
+Perhaps the finesse required by volleyball players to perform powerful spikes (135 km/h or 82 miles/hour) is directly related to the relaxation and coordination of all body parts involved, from the approach to take off, backswing, flight phase, and the final strike.

-In his book Science of Volleyball Carl McGown addresses the importance of the wrist snap in volleyball spike and it is also confirmed by Jim Coleman as being a critical element in the spike in order to increase the velocity of the arm swing.
+In his book Science of Volleyball, Carl McGown addresses the importance of the wrist snap in volleyball spike.
+Jim Coleman also confirms it as a critical element in the spike to increase the velocity of the arm swing.
 (McGown, 1994; Coleman & ColemaNesset, 1994).
-Indeed, Dr. Rhoads shares the same findings that in order to learn how to spike volleyball players must also learn how to control the whole arm and special the wrist snap (Rhoads, 2012).
+Indeed, Dr. Rhoads shares the same findings that to learn how to spike a volleyball, players must also learn how to control the whole arm, especially the wrist snap (Rhoads, 2012).

 Well, I hope you will enjoy spiking like an expert!